 Brokk Listed by play Ransomware Group

-On March 24, 2026, the ransomware group known as Play added Swedish company Brokk to its public leak site, confirming that internal files had been exfiltrated during a ransomware attack.
+On March 24, 2026, the ransomware group known as Play added Swedish company Brokk to its public leak site, claiming that internal files had been exfiltrated during a ransomware attack.

 Public reporting indicates that Brokk, a Sweden-based manufacturer of remote-controlled demolition robots, appears on the Play ransomware group’s leak portal.
 The listing states that internal company files were taken.
 No specific victim count or list of exposed data types has been published on the leak site.
 The incident follows the group’s typical pattern of encrypting victim systems and then threatening to release stolen data if ransom demands are not met.